CodingCards/CppCards/README.md

     .
     ├── C++11
     │   ├── card_name-description.md            #Short description (exercise)
-    │   ├── card_name-solution.md               #The solution and a link to the cppreferenz page │   ├── order.txt                           #File with the order of the cards... don't modify this file │   └── ...
+    │   ├── card_name-solution.md               #The solution and a link to cppreference.com
+    │   ├── order.txt                           #File with the order of the cards... don't modify this file │   └── ...
     ├── C++14